Republic Day: 26 January in India

 Soldiers of the Madras Regiment during the annual Republic Day Parade in 2004.

 The Constitution of India came into force, and India declared itself a Republic on 26 January 1950, a day thereafter celebrated annually as Republic Day in India.
-The Constitution had been drafted by the Constituent Assembly headed by Dr. B.R.
-Ambedkar which was set up when India gained its independence from the British in 1947.
+The Constitution had been drafted by the Constituent Assembly which was set up when India gained its independence from the British in 1947.
 This was a deliberate act: The 26 January was initially India's "Independence Day", one of Mahatma Gandhi's many symbolic acts during India's struggle for freedom against British colonial rule, and the adoption of the Constitution on this date was felt able to strengthen its initial meaning, one calling for Indians of all ages to declare their freedom from the British Raj by Mahatama Gandhi.
 It is one of three national holidays in India, the other two being the nation's Independence Day on 15 August (since 1947) and the birthday of Mohandas Karamchand Gandhi on 2 October.

 To mark this occasion, a grand parade is held near Kartavya Path, formerly Rajpath in New Delhi, beginning from Raisina Hill near the Rashtrapati Bhavan (Presidential Palace), along the Kartavya path, past India Gate and on to the historic Red Fort in the old quarter of the city.
 Different infantry, cavalry and mechanized regiments of the Indian Army, the Indian Marines and the Indian Air Force march in formation, decked in all their finery and official decorations.
 The President of India, who is also the Commander in Chief of the Indian Armed Forces, takes the salute.
 The Chief Guest of the parade is the Head of State or Head of Government of another nation.
 The parade also includes many traditional dance troupes, to symbolize the cultural heritage of India.
 It traditionally ends with a colourful flypast by Indian Air Force jets in a tiranga formation.
 Similar parades are held in the capitals of all the states of India, where the Governors of the respective states take the salute.
 The official conclusion of Republic Day festivities is much later on 30 January, four days after the Republic Day.

 February

 1 February in Hungary

-On 1 February 1946 Hungary commemorates the proclamation of the Republic of Hungary.
+On 1 February 1946, Hungary commemorates the proclamation of the Republic of Hungary.
 Since 2004, this day is a national commemoration day, without being a public or national Holiday.

 March

+1 March in Switzerland

+Republic Day is a public holiday in the Canton of Neuchâtel, celebrated annually on March 1st.
+On March 1, 1848, inspired by the Spring of Nations across Europe, a group of republican rebels led by Fritz Courvoisier marched from the mountains of La Chaux-de-Fonds and Le Locle toward the city of Neuchâtel, overthrowing the Prussian monarchy in the region and established Neuchâtel as a republic within the Swiss Confederation.